Medical Assisting School

 - Medical administrative practices

 As medical technology continues to develop and advance, doctors and nurses are increasingly reliant upon medical assistants to help with a wide range of patient care needs.
-Medical assistants work in hospitals, inpatient and outpatient facilities, and in the offices of a range of practitioners, including chiropractors, dermatologists, optometrists, etc. With campuses in Elmira and Vestal, EBI is ideal for students who want to train to start a new career in Binghamton, Corning, Horseheads, Ithaca, Watkins Glen and Owego areas of New York, and the Northern Tier of Pennsylvania.
+Medical assistants work in hospitals, inpatient and outpatient facilities, and in the offices of a range of practitioners, including chiropractors, dermatologists, optometrists, etc. With a campus in Vestal, EBI is ideal for students who want to train to start a new career in Binghamton, Corning, Horseheads, Ithaca, Watkins Glen and Owego areas of New York, and the Northern Tier of Pennsylvania.